RasmusLindroth/i3keys/README.md

 up an issue.

 #### You have started i3keys

-Now you will need to start your browser and head over to the URL printed in your terminal e.g. http://localhost:8080
+For web output you will need to start your browser and head over to the URL printed in  your terminal e.g. http://localhost:8080.
+This is is the most feature-rich option.
+Because here you can see the command bound to each key.

-There you can select your keyboard layout and voilà!

-Or if you have selected to out SVG files.
+If you have selected to out SVG files.
 Open them with a program that supports SVG files.
 For example your program for viewing images, InkScape or a browser.

+If you have selected text output, you should already have seen the result in your terminal.

 ### Text example